Why Critical Thinking is an Important Skill for Artists

 What is Critical Thinking?

-To quote Michael Scriven and Richard Paul (2003), critical thinking can be defined as “the intellectually disciplined process of actively and skilfully conceptualizing, applying, analysing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.”
+To quote Michael Scriven and Richard Paul (2003), critical thinking can be defined as “the intellectually disciplined process of actively and skilfully conceptualising, applying, analysing, synthesising, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.”

 The Role of Critical Thinking in Creative Project Management